 View the full prospectus in PDF

 PIRA’s North American Environmental Markets Service (N.A.
 EMS) gives clients both the big picture — for perspective on significant long-term emissions regulatory and market developments — as well as up-to-date, detailed data and analysis needed to make informed near-term decisions.
-PIRA examines the forces that affect the U.S. acid rain, fine particulate and ozone-related emissions markets (i.e. for NOx and SO2); markets for greenhouse gases (such as RGGI and CA/WCI); and emerging controls for mercury, heavy metals and acid gases.
+PIRA examines the forces that affect the U.S. acid rain, fine particulate and ozone-related emissions markets (i.e. CSAPR or CAIR for NOx and SO2); markets for greenhouse gases (such as RGGI and CA/WCI); emerging controls for mercury, heavy metals, acid gases, and other waste discharges into the air, water or land.
 Policies promoting renewable power, including markets for RECs to meet state Renewables Portfolio Standards, have joined the suite of market-based approaches encouraging clean energy and these are also addressed in this context.
 PIRA's experienced analysis of the details of complex federal, regional, state and provincial regulations can help guide decision-makers and market participants.

 Clients of N.A.
 EMS benefit from:

 Clients of PIRA’s N.A.
 EMS benefit from the following “deliverables”:

 EMS Clients get access to PIRA’s new multi-client study, Regulating Carbon: Impacts of the EPA’s Clean Power Plan Options, which features: